kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->
+Negligible computational overhead might be introduced into kubelet as it periodically needs to fetch machine information from cAdvisor cache and resync all the resource managers with the updated machine information.
 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

 <!--